Eulith/CodeExercise03/README.md

 Note all of these functions are on-chain.
 These are written in your contract.
 Do whatever you want here; the specific action isn't that important.

-**Step 2**: Write a CLI that allows the user to:
+**Step 2**: Create a CLI that allows the user to:

 1. Deploy your contract TO A LOCAL CHAIN (again, not real ETH).
-2. Take the action you built in Step 1
-3. Monitor the results of the action from Step 1
+2. Monitor the results of the action from Step 1
-4. Reset the contract to it a neutral state
+3. Reset the contract to a neutral state (the state before the action)

 **Step 3**: Write a Rust program that asynchronously monitors the contract in a non-blocking loop.
 Hint: you can either use OS threads or green threads in a runtime like Tokio.
 When the state of your contract satisfies a constraint, take an action (like printing the satisfied state) and close the program